U.S. officials say Russian authorities won't let them see Brittney Griner

-- Griner, a double Olympic gold medalist, was detained as relations between Russia and the U.S. deteriorated, on Feb.
-17 after Russian Federal Customs Service accused her of having vape cartridges containing hashish oil in her luggage at an airport near Moscow.
+- Griner, a double Olympic gold medalist, was detained on Feb.
+17 as relations between Russia and the U.S. deteriorated.
+Russian Federal Customs Service accused her of having vape cartridges containing hashish oil in her luggage at an airport near Moscow.

 - That same day, Secretary of State Antony Blinken warned in a speech before the United Nations Security Council that the U.S. believed Russia's military would invade Ukraine within days.
 One week later, the invasion began.

 What they're saying: "We insist the Russian government provide consular access to all U.S. citizen detainees in Russia, including those in pre-trial detention, as Brittney Griner is," the spokesperson said.

 - "We insist the Russian government provide consular access to all U.S. citizen detainees in Russia, including those in pre-trial detention, as Brittney Griner is," they added.